chrisvana/repobuild/README.md

 MAKE
 Currently this whole thing generates a makefile.
 In an ideal world, it would also wrap a lot of the build system (pump, distcc, ccache, etc) to make that seemless.

-LINKING
-All of the object files get linked at the same time.
-Probably significantly better to create merged, shared object files.